 - Make connection easy.
 Millennials did not grow up in a world where letters took days to get across the country or where you had to wait to see a movie when a hardcopy was finally shipped to the local Blockbuster.
 For better or worse, they want things to happen quickly and easily.
 For this reason, make sure that they can access your phone number in just a few clicks, and that it is extremely simple to request a free consultation online (hint: don’t make people fill out more than three fields).

 - Be authentic.
 More than the generations that came before, Millennials are good at sniffing out worn-out advertising tricks and hollow calls to action.
 What they are really looking for is an authentic, honest, and personal voice.
 They grew up watching 30-second personal injury attorney ads on television, and they want no part of that.
 Instead, they are looking to connect, collaborate, and learn.

 Get A Foolproof Online Marketing Plan Started Today With Black Fin

 Does marketing to Millennials feel over your head?
 Or do you simply want to partner with a team that knows how to form a killer marketing plan that keeps Millennials in mind?
-At Black Fin Marketing, we are committed to helping our attorneys and law offices find their ideal clients and ideal cases, through smart, thoughtful, and creative marketing strategies.
+At Black Fin, we are committed to helping our attorneys and law offices find their ideal clients and ideal cases, through smart, thoughtful, and creative marketing strategies.
 To learn more, meet our team, or ask a question, contact us today.